Ali Al-Habsi

 Ali Abdullah Harib Al-Habsi (علي بن عبد الله بن حارب الحبسي; born 30 December 1981) is an Omani retired professional footballer who played as a goalkeeper.
+He played for the Oman national team for nearly two decades, from 2001 to 2019.

 Club career

 Early career

 Al-Habsi was born in Oman and started his early career in the country, racking up appearances before his move.

 Bolton Wanderers

 His transfer from Lyn Oslo to Bolton Wanderers in January 2006 was a transfer highlighted in the Stevens inquiry report, in June 2007.
 The report expressed concerns because of the apparent conflict of interest between agent Craig Allardyce, his father Sam Allardyce – and the club itself.

 Al-Habsi did not make any first team appearances in his first year at Bolton.
 Al-Habsi made his full Bolton debut in the 2–1 extra time League Cup victory over Fulham in September 2007.

 Al-Habsi then went on to make a further 15 appearances during the course of the 2007–08 season, most notably his performance against Bayern Munich in the UEFA Cup against whom he produced several good saves against the star-studded German team.
 He made his first Premier League start against Wigan Athletic.
 In December 2008, he was rewarded for his work with an extension to his contract until 2013.
 Despite this, Al-Habsi lost his place when Jussi Jääskeläinen returned from injury.